|Approved by||Council, 11 October 2016|

-(a) In the Plan, details should be provided for how often and by what means (e.g., email, telephone, skype or face-to-face meetings) the student will make contact with their supervisor and/or department
+- In the Plan, details should be provided for how often and by what means (e.g., email, telephone, Skype or face-to-face meetings) the student will make contact with their supervisor and/or department

 5. Consideration of medical issues

-(a) Any relevant existing medical conditions should be outlined in the Plan together with how travel/fieldwork might impact on them and how these will be managed.
+- Any relevant existing medical conditions should be outlined in the Plan, together with how travel/fieldwork might impact on them and how these will be managed.

-(b) If appropriate, students are advised to consult Student Health or their personal doctor at least two months before travelling to check on appropriate medications or inoculations, as indicated here.
+- If appropriate, students are advised to consult Student Health or their personal doctor at least two months before travelling to check on appropriate medications or inoculations.

-(c) Any recommended immunisations should be detailed together with commentary regarding whether they will or will not be obtained (and if the latter why not).
+- Any recommended immunisations should be detailed, together with commentary regarding whether they will or will not be obtained (and if the latter why not).
 Note that the immunisations will not normally be paid for by the University.

 6. Ensuring travel insurance is obtained

-(a) The level of risk for the travel both in terms of safety and medical reasons must be ascertained prior to departure, as shown here:
+- The level of risk for the travel both in terms of safety and medical reasons must be ascertained prior to departure:

-(b) It is mandatory for students to use the corporate insurance provider when travelling overseas on University business (including research activities).
+- It is mandatory for students to have insurance when travelling overseas on University business (including research activities).
 Where students’ activities are covered by a University grant, the grant is to be used to meet the insurance costs.
-The University’s Insurance Procedure is given here.
+Three options are available:

 - Field and Off-Campus Activities Policy